R-Pillai7515QCA/7515QCA-Assessment1/replicationproject/replication.md

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+What I thought before: Never understood microinteractions so I had very little of knowledge of it.
+I thought they were just additional gimmicks that made a product look more fancy.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+What I learned: The concept of microinteractions and what exactly they are.
+Although we do not tend to emphasize the importance of microinteractions, they have a major impact when it comes to interaction.
+They also explain some certain cases where microinteractions are not features yet they become features of some daily products.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+What I would like to know more about: The future of microinteractions and it's what makes it so impactful - Design or Function?.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+How this relates to the project I am working on: I have also included a microinteraction in my project which is the "Weather Report" for each and every temperature detected.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+What I thought before: Before reading this document I presumed that designers do not have to learn coding.
+Also I never presumed that one could sketch with code.
+Also I presumed that one must already possess the skills while building a project whereas it is not true.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+What I learned: Well first thing is that design is really important.
+His device seemed like a bomb for many customers as they entered the store intimidating the customers.
+Secondly, I also understood that if curiosity is instilled among designers, one can acheive how to make the device no matter the time spent.
+Since I had experience with Ardiuno, I never realised that along with Processing one could use it in the field of Augmented Reality.
+Also, not every project initially is created perfect.
+Only by making mistakes and learning from those mistakes, one can almost reach perfection, but never perfection as evrything can be made better than before.
+Innovation never ends.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+What I would like to know more about: Is the author still publishing his project papers as the way he goes through some of them are really interesting?
+Also is he currently working on new projects as well?

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+How this relates to the project I am working on: Well towards the end, he also encountered a dead-end he couldn't avoid and had to abandon a certain part of his project like I did with the fan.
+However, I felt the same as I wanted to do more with the project just like him and explore certain possibilities with technology like him.
+He also ventured in this project, head on, as an amateur.

 ## Interaction flowchart ##
 *Draw a flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible.*